Alfresco/alfresco-build-tools/docs/README.md

           node_install: 'false'
 ```

-For ToC to be iserted in your file, it needs to contains the HTML comment below:
+For ToC to be inserted in your file, it needs to contain the HTML comment below:

 ```markdown
 <!-- toc -->